8. Conditional expectation#

 Step 1: Compute \( g(n) = \mathbb{E}[Y \mid N = n] \).
 Given \( N = n \), the time \( Y \) until the first goal follows a Gamma distribution with shape parameter \( n \) and rate parameter \( \lambda \).
 The expected value of a Gamma random variable is given by the formula \( \frac{n}{\lambda} \).
 Therefore:

-Step 2: Compute \( \mathbb{E}[Y \mid N] \) as a function of \( N \).
+Step 2: Plug in \( N \).
 Replacing \( n \) with \( N \), the conditional expectation becomes:

 Step 3: Use Adam’s law \( \mathbb{E}[Y] \).
 Using Adam’s law (\( \mathbb{E}[Y] = \mathbb{E}[\mathbb{E}[Y \mid N]] \)), we substitute \( g(N) \):